ednmolina/EdenMolina/index.md

 [Link to another page](http://www.apple.com).

 # About Me
 I graduated in 2018 from the Univeristy of California, Los Angeles with a B.S. in Physics.
 I have had experience working with large data sets, image processing, and machine learning.
 Outside of school I am interested in photography and interesting places to eat food.
-Currently I am working as a Data Science intern at a small start up called Fulcrum Labs.
+Currently I am  a Data Science intern at a start up called Fulcrum Labs.

 # Experience
 ### NASA Jet Propulsion Laboratory